Terms of Report

 7.2 In properties constructed or refurbished prior to approximately 1990, asbestos-containing materials may exist in concealed locations.

-7.3 If works are proposed that could disturb the building fabric, a specialist asbestos consultant should be engaged to advise in accordance with the relevant legislation.
+7.3 If works are proposed that could disturb the building fabric, a specialist asbestos consultant should be engaged to advise in accordance with relevant legislation.

 8. Radon Gas